I’d love to hear other people’s opinions on my post. So I’m adding the ability to post and view comments to this blog.

 7 | 8 | wonrax | 2.1. | {7,8} | 1 | 2023-10-26 | 0 |

-Call our own recursive function with all of its children.
-This function returns the sorted children.
+We then recursively call our function with all of its children, which returns the sorted children.

-where is number of top level comments, according to Rust’s built-in
+is the number of top-level comments, according to Rust’s built-in

 sort_unstable_by_key